-Denon has been pushing there way into home audio with their HEOS line of products.
-When we were given the opportunity to hear the HEOS 1 at an event in New York City a couple of months ago, we were eager to get our hands on it to test it out for ourselves.
+Denon has been pushing their way into home audio with their HEOS line of products.
+When we were given the opportunity to hear the HEOS 1 at an event in New York City, we were eager to get our hands on it to test it out for ourselves.
 So now that we’ve put it through the ringer, is it any good?

 What’s in the box?